voxel51/fiftyone/docs/source/user_guide/groups.rst

-Remember that, by default, as per when :ref:`iterating over <groups-iteration>` grouped datasets, any filtering operations will only be applied to the *active slice* of grouped datasets.
+Remember that, by default, as per when :ref:`iterating over <groups-iteration>` grouped datasets, any filtering operations will only be applied to the :ref:`active slice <groups-dataset-properties>` of grouped datasets.

 However, you can write views that reference specific slice(s) of a grouped collection via the special `"groups.<slice>.field.name"` syntax: